ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 ```
 git clone https://github.com/fmatheiu98/DxPlatform-Control-Statements-Counter.git
 ```
-Then, inside the repository you can find a file called `run.sh` that you can invoke from a terminal in order to create an executable jar file.
+Then, inside the repository you can find a two files called `run.sh` and `run.bat`.
+You can invoke one of the files (depending if you are on Windows or Unix) from a terminal in order to create an executable jar file.

 Firstly, you must have Java-JDK installed on your computer.
 If you have it installed, then if you run the command `java -version` it should return the version of JDK present on your computer.
 If you don't have it installed, you can get it from [here](https://www.oracle.com/ro/java/technologies/javase-downloads.html).

-To invoke `run.sh` you must also have **Maven** installed on your computer.
+To invoke `run.sh`/`run.bat` you must also have **Maven** installed on your computer.
 To check if you have it installed, you can run the command `mvn -v` and it should display the version of Maven.
 If you don't have it installed, you can download it from [here](https://maven.apache.org/download.cgi) and install it following the instructions from [here](https://maven.apache.org/install.html).

-After you run `run.sh`, it should create the executable jar that you can run by following the instructions below.
+After you run `run.sh`/`run.bat`, it should create the executable jar that you can run by following the instructions below.

 # Configuration
 In order to run this tool on a project, you need to edit the configuration file (`config.txt`) located in the `config` folder.